Duality of Theories for the Electrical Double Layer in Concentrated Electrolytes: Ionic Interaction Approach

-One disadvantage of the WDA approach, however, is that there is essentially no free parameters~\cite{Pedro2020}.
+The WDA approach essentially has no free parameters~\cite{Pedro2020}, meaning its predictions are robust provided the assumptions of the theory are valid.
 With the system of equations set up to describe charged hard spheres, applying it to more realistic electrolytes causes disagreements.
-To overcome such issues, and have a more general formalism for learning the excess chemical potential, Bui and Cox~\cite{Bui2025} have developed neral networks to learn how the one-body direct correlation functions depends on density, and including electrostatics in a mean-field way.
+To overcome such issues, and have a more general formalism for learning the excess chemical potential, Bui and Cox~\cite{Bui2025} have developed neural networks to learn how the one-body direct correlation functions depends on density, and including electrostatics in a mean-field way.
 To generate data to train the neural network, $\sim$2500 grand canonical simulations were required~\cite{Bui2025}.
-While this this is seemingly a lot, the advantage of this approach is that different force fields can be used to then have a theory which is able to be systematically tuned, without further approximations.
+While this is seemingly a lot, the advantage of this approach is that different force fields can be used to then have a theory which can be systematically tuned, without further approximations.
 As seen in Fig.~\ref{fig:3}d), the resulting ion profiles at charged interfaces agree remarkably well with the simulations.
 Moreover, this approach can also be applied to charge asymmetric and size asymmetric systems, and is relatively easy to implement with more complicated processes, since this method is not significantly more complicated than an LDA approach.